adaybujeda/crm-service-api/README.md

 Could be added at a later point, but clients will have to be updated to get the full list of items.

+**usernames**
+As there are no explicit requirements, usernames are case-sensitive.

+**Delete User**
+To be client friendly, deletes are always successful regardless of whether a user was deleted or not.

 **SSL**
 Should we use SSL for the final hop to access this service?
 I am assuming that SSL will be provided at the outer layers of the system, but will it be needed inside the data center?